-Implementation Reporting Implementation Implementation Implementation IAMF Title IAMF Text Phase Action Schedule Party Reporting Party Text Mechanism Impact # and Impact Title archaeological resources and built historic resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the APE.
+IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title archaeological resources and built historic resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the APE.
 The Contractor's archaeologist, who meets the Secretary of the Interior's Professional Qualifications Standards provided in 36 C.F.R.
 Part 61, is to use, as appropriate, a combination of the following: known locations of archaeological sites and built historic properties, tribal consultation, landforms, depositional processes, distance to water, mapping provided in the Archaeological Treatment Plan, or historic mapping.
 This mapping is to be updated as the design progresses if it results in an expansion of the area of ground disturbance/APE, including temporary construction easements and new laydown and access areas.
-This mapping would be used to develop an archaeological monitoring plan to be prepared by the Contractor's archaeologist, and upon approval by the Authority, implemented by the Contractor overlaying the locations of all known archaeological resources and built historic resources within the APE, for which avoidance measures are necessary, and all archaeologically sensitive areas, for which monitoring is required.
+This mapping would be used to develop an archaeological monitoring plan to be prepared by the Contractor's archaeologist, and upon approval by the Authority, implemented by the Contractor's archaeologist.
+When design is sufficiently advanced, a geospatial data layer would be produced by the Contractor overlaying the locations of all known archaeological resources and built historic resources within the APE, for which avoidance measures are necessary, and all archaeologically sensitive areas, for which monitoring is required.
 CUL-IAMF#2 Worker Environmental Awareness Program (WEAP) Training Session Prior to construction (any ground-disturbing activity) construction contractor personnel who work on site will attend a WEAP training session provided by the Contractor.
 The WEAP will include cultural resources awareness training performed by the Contractor's archaeologist who meets the Secretary of the Interior's Professional Qualification Standards provided in 36 C.F.R.
 Part 61.
 The Contractor will develop instructional materials and a fact sheet for distribution to the construction crews, and submit the materials, as well as qualifications of the personnel providing the training, to the Authority for approval at least 15 days prior to being permitted on-site access.
 The training will address measures required to avoid or protect built historic resources, educate crews on artifacts and archaeological features they may encounter and the mandatory procedures to follow should potential cultural resources be exposed during construction.
 Translation services will be provided by the Contractor for non-English speaking participants.
 The training sessions will be given prior to the initiation of any ground-disturbing activities and repeated on an annual basis.
 Additionally, new construction crewmembers will attend an initial WEAP training session prior to working on site.
 On completion of the WEAP training, construction crews will sign a form stating that they attended the training, understood the information presented, and will comply with the WEAP requirements.
-The Contractor's archaeologist will submit the signed WEAP training forms Pre-construction Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor Contractor Annual (training)/ monthly (reporting) Condition of design- build contract Impact CUL#1: Permanent Disturbance of Unknown Archaeological Sites
+The Contractor's archaeologist will submit the signed WEAP training forms Pre-construction Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor Contractor Annual (training)/ monthly (reporting) Condition of design-build contract Impact CUL#1: Permanent Disturbance of Unknown Archaeological Sites